dannguyen/csvkitcat/CONTRIBUTING.rst

 ======================
-Contributing to csvkat
+Contributing to csvkitcat
 ======================

-csvkat follows the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.
+csvkitcat follows the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.

 Report a bug
 ------------